December 17, 2024 Audience: B2B marketers, event planners, and sales professionals

 - Brand Awareness: Use metrics like social media shares, website traffic growth, and media mentions to gauge impact.

-- Global Reach: Measure the geographic diversity of registrants and attendees to assess the event’s reach.
+- Global Reach: Measure the geographic diversity of registrants and attendees to assess your event’s reach.

 - Thought Leadership: Monitor the number of sessions viewed and downloadable resources accessed to evaluate thought leadership positioning.